Nitya-Kalloli/Ecommerce_website/README.md

 # Nike Store Website
 This is a fictional website for a Nike store, showcasing various Nike shoe collections.
+The frontend has been developed.

 ## Table of Contents
 Description